 Overall, exposure to cooking oil smoke should be minimized and proper ventilation should be ensured when cooking.
 This can help reduce the risk of long-term health consequences associated with inhalation of harmful substances released during cooking.

-See also How to cook green beans with garlic
+See also How long to cook banana peppers in air fryer

 Ways to minimize the risks of cooking oil smoke